JasperHG90/Latent.jl/Readme.md

 history = Latent.BGMM.gibbs_sampler(X, K, α0, κ0, Τ0, ν0, Ψ0; iterations=5000);
 ```

-We can now inspect the trace plots:
+We can plot the trace plots as follows:

 ```julia
 # Specify burn-in samples